Autism (ASD) & Hypersensitivity

 Interoception and control: A study published in the Journal of Autism and Developmental Disorders highlights that hypnosis helps to better perceive and modulate internal signals (stress, fatigue) before they become overwhelming.

-My method: A neuro-compatible and somatic approach
+My method: a neuro-compatible and somatic approach

 Classic hypnosis, often too long and based on abstract metaphors, can be exhausting.
 My approach is different: